Chris Poland: Circle Jerks

 Poland played bass with Circle Jerks briefly in 1989, replacing Zander Schloss.

 Rust in Peace demos

 In 1990, Mustaine asked Poland to record solos for demos that would become songs for Rust In Peace.
-Poland agreed to play the solos, but did not rejoin the band.
+Poland agreed to play the solos, but did not rejoin the band, at the urging of his manager, Janie Hoffman.
+He played on demos of almost all of the songs that would end up on the studio album.
 Ultimately, Megadeth recruited Marty Friedman to play the solos for the album.
 Poland's solos can be heard on the 2004 remastered version of Rust In Peace.

 Final return to Megadeth and lawsuit

 He and Mustaine teamed up one final time in 2004 to record Megadeth's comeback album, The System Has Failed, though Poland opted not to rejoin the band full-time.